Keys to Medical Practice Succession Planning

 Personality and Style

-next generation of ownership to fit that precise mold.
-Instead, a physician looking to sell his or her medical practice should determine the roles and responsibilities that give their probable successors the best chance to showcase their skills and allow them to flourish with their style.
+The personalities and styles of physicians who start private practices are typically those of independent individuals who took risks to achieve success.
+As a result, they may want the next generation of ownership to fit that precise mold.
+Instead, a physician looking to sell their medical practice should determine the roles and responsibilities that give their probable successors the best chance to showcase their skills and allow them to flourish with their style.

 Plan Ahead